GabrielePicco/natural-language-technologies/Word sense disambiguation/README.md

 - Definition of the synset
 - Examples of the synset

-The following are the relative accuracy values:
+The following are the relative accuracy values of the Lesk algorithm using different synset context:

-    Only Gloss: 0.36
+    Accuracy only Gloss: 0.36
-    Only Definition: 0.54
+    Accuracy only Definition: 0.54
-    Only Examples: 0.42
+    Accuracy only Examples: 0.42

 The decomposition allows to identify the relative contribution to the disambiguation, but the best accuracy is achieved by creating the context using all the properties of the sysnset:

-    Gloss + definition + examples: 0.62
+    Accuracy (Gloss + Definition + Examples): 0.62